LisaHackett97/MS1-Dog-Daycare/README.md

 Decided to use a simpler, more structured layout.Removed icons which I orignally had included on the page.

 Footer contents on small screens were wrapping and not staying inline.
 After inspecting it with chrome dev tools, I realised the screen size I was looking at was under the px size for the breakpoint for sm screens.
-Needed to take into account XS size screens, for older phones.
+Needed to take into account XS size screens, for older phones and display the contact number as block, and only display the text on larger screens.

 Use dev tools to check placement of items in Header and footer Decided to use obligue on brand name text,and not on main business name.
 Decided to keep brand name on smaller sizes, to keep the business name on screen for user.